 Lucas will need staff to help him on days when line-ups at Cloud Candy Corporation are long.
 He has three machines to run, and he doesn’t like to keep his customers waiting.
 Lucas enjoys the feeling of fatigue after a hard day’s work, serving customers and earning cash.
 He advises young business people to buy the best equipment they can afford, trading up as their business grows.

-Lucas doesn’t know what he wants to be when he grows up, but he does know he wants to own and operate his own business.
+Lucas doesn’t know what he wants to be when he grows up but is sure about owning his own business.
 We are pretty sure that this young man is an entrepreneur for life.

 The third GABWYEA competition opens September 1, 2020, and closes December 1, 2020.
-For details, email firstname.lastname@example.org after September 1, 2020.
-The awards, in conjunction with the 14th presentation in the annual Haddock Entrepreneurial Speaker Series, will take place mid-January 2021 at Edwards School of Business.
+For details, email email@example.com after September 1, 2020.
+The awards, in conjunction with the 14th presentation in the annual Haddock Entrepreneurial Speaker Series, will take place mid-January 2021 at Edwards School of Business or virtually if COVID-risks persist.

 We hope you enjoy watching past GABWYEA awards presentations.